luisgerhorst/ccms/README.md

 # Installation

-You first have to add some special configurations to your server.
-This is for pro users, you have to know a lot about CouchDB and Apache.
+Just open `/install.html` in your browser and follow the instructions.

+# Configure Server Manually

+This is for pro users who don't want to use `install.sh` to configure their server.
+You need good knowledge about Apache and CouchDB.

 ## CouchDB